 That a sub-eight for men is ‘harder’ (relatively) than a sub-nine for women would seem to be born out by the statistics.

 Firstly, the new fastest time ever recorded by Jan Frodeno (7:35:39) is less than 25 minutes inside the barrier, versus over 40 for Chrissie’s stunning 8:18:13 ladies record.

 Secondly, the absolute number of sub-eight’s is significantly lower too, with fewer than half of the sub-nine ladies finishes.
-And finally, to date, only eleven venues – Roth, Frankfurt, Klagenfurt, Almere, Florida, Arizona, Florianopolis (Brazil), Melbourne, Busselton (Western Australia), Copenhagen and Barcelona, have experienced a male cross the line to see 7:XX on the clock, versus 22 different courses with an 8:XX female finisher.
+And finally, to date, only thirteen venues – Roth, Frankfurt, Klagenfurt, Almere, Florida, Arizona, Florianopolis (Brazil), Melbourne, Busselton (Western Australia), Copenhagen, Barcelona, Port Elizabeth and Texas, have experienced a male cross the line to see 7:XX on the clock, versus 22 different courses with an 8:XX female finisher.

 Australian Chris McCormack has a couple of standout stats to his name.
 He has four sub-eight clocking’s on his glittering CV, while only thirteen other athletes have managed that achievement more than once.

 When you add to that wins at Ironman (twice) and ITU World Championships (Standard and Long Distance), ITU World Cup Champion, five consecutive Ironman Australia wins and wins in virtually all of the major triathlon events around the world, Macca is without doubt one of the greatest athletes in the history of triathlon.